Infuzu/OQS/oqs-specification.md

   - Integers: Contains any numeric value not in quotations not containing any decimals `.`.
   - Decimals: Contains any numeric value not in quotations containing a single decimal `.`.
 Values not containing a leading number such as `.5` are still considered valid decimals.
 The same goes for values ending with a decimal such as `5.`
 - Booleans: Contains the values `true` and `false`.
 - Lists: Any number of values surrounded by square brackets `[]` and commas seperated when containing more than 1 value.
 Examples include `[1, "5"]` or `[1]`.
-Lists can contain a mixure of types.
+Lists can contain a mixture of types.
 Lists maintain their order.
 - Strings: Values surrounded by double-quotes `"value"` or single-quotes `'value'`.
 Empty strings are valid strings as well such as `''`.
 - Functions: Functions can be callable using `()` after the function name.
-Function names must start with an alphabetic character followed by any number of alpha-numeric characters and underscores or combination thereof.
+Function names must start with an alphabetic character followed by any number of alphanumeric characters and underscores or combination thereof.
 - Nulls: Contains only the value `null` to indicate nothing.
 - Key-Value Stores (KVS): Enclosed in `{}`, keys are strings, values van be any type, including nested KVS.
 It can be empty.